Thirteen years ago, Jodi was wandering around the streets of Columbus feeling hopeless.

-With the help of a friend, several United Way of Bartholomew County partner agencies and a plan, Jodi’s days of living in a car on the streets of Columbus have given way to her having saved enough money to put a down payment on a home she expects to buy in late 2020.
+With the help of a friend, several United Way of Bartholomew County partner agencies and a plan, Jodi’s days of living in a car on the streets of Columbus have given way to her having saved enough money to buy her own home in 2021.

-She credits then United Way president Doug Otto, Sans Souci’s executive director Sheryl Adams and Dawn Bieberle and Lincoln Central Family Neighborhood Center for steering her life back on track.
+She credits past United Way president Doug Otto, Sans Souci’s executive director Sheryl Adams and Dawn Bieberle and Lincoln Central Family Neighborhood Center for steering her life back on track.